CodePushGo/website/src/content/blog/en/how-to-use-capgo-documentation-for-ota-updates.md

 ## Setting Up OTA Updates

-Set up OTA updates in Capgo to streamline your deployment process.
+Set up OTA updates in CodePushGo to streamline your deployment process.
 Follow these steps and tips for a hassle-free configuration.

 ### Basic Setup Steps

-Start by installing the Capgo plugin in your Capacitor project:
+Start by installing the CodePushGo plugin in your Capacitor project:

 ```typescript
 npm install @capgo/capacitor-updater
 npx cap sync
 ```

-Next, update your `capacitor.config.json` file with your [Capgo API key](https://capgo.app/docs/webapp/api-keys/):
+Next, update your `capacitor.config.json` file with your [CodePushGo API key](https://capgo.app/docs/webapp/api-keys/):

 ```json
 {